Auto Tech

 LiDAR and other sensors represents another segment attractive to investors, having collectively drawn USD 7.9 billion in funding as of November 2024.
 Most of the LiDAR-related startups are publicly listed and have commercial-scale customers.
 Luminar Technologies and Innoviz Technologies are considered some of the most significant pure-play LiDAR startups in terms of funding and are listed on Nasdaq.

 The industry also includes several companies that have been listed, all via special purpose acquisition companies (SPACs).
-The companies that went public via SPAC deals include LiDAR makers Luminar Technologies, Aeva, Innoviz Technologies, AEye, Cepton, Arbe, and LeddarTech.
-SPAC deals also include data capture and analytics provider Wejo and autonomous vehicle startup Aurora Innovation.
+The companies that went public via SPAC deals include LiDAR makers Luminar Technologies, Aeva, Innoviz Technologies, AEye, Cepton, Arbe, and LeddarTech, as well as autonomous vehicle startup Aurora Innovation.

 Funding History